SteveArias/Apple-AAPL-Stock-Prediction-Model/README.md

 # Apple-AAPL-Stock-Prediction-Model
-This is a prediciotn model using Python and Machine Learning to try to predictthe closing price of AAPL stock
+This is a prediction model using Python and Machine Learning to try to predict the closing price of AAPL stock